-He is well aware of the health defects specific to the breed he is raising and he does everything in his power to minimize the risks of these being transmitted through his lines.
+He is well aware of the health defects specific to the breed he is raising, and he does everything in his power to minimize the risks of these being transmitted through his lines.

 Questions to ask to before searching for cat breeders near me

-The idea is not to bombard your breeder from the first meeting but to get to know him throughout your exchanges, before entering into a transaction with the person.
+The idea is not to bombard your breeder from the first meeting but to get to know him throughout your exchanges before entering into a transaction with the person.
 In addition to checking the items presented in the previous section, here are some additional questions worth asking.

 1) What health tests do you give parents?

-The "purebred" is known to be at risk of having certain health defects transmitted by its parents.
+The "purebred" is known to be at risk of having certain health defects transmitted by his parents.
 Especially exotic breeds are prone to have various health problems.
 A conscientious breeder tests his breeding stock to ensure that the main transmissible diseases are not present in the genetics.
 Do some preliminary research on the breed's health defects yourself so you can gauge the level of seriousness of his response.

 2) Can I meet the parents?